Irhutchi/home-temperature-mapping/README.md

 ## Description

 This project uploads DS18b20 temperature sensor data to ThingSpeak from ESP8266-01 modules programmed using aduino IDE.
-Three DS18B20 sensors in total, two indisde the building and one outside.
+Three DS18b20 sensors in total, two inside the building and one outside.
 The temperature readings are displayed in Celsius and update every 5minutes.
-Temperature data is scraped from openweathermap.org using MATLAB code for reading numeric data (temperature) and saved to ThingSpeak.
+Temperature data is also scraped from openweathermap.org using MATLAB code for reading numeric data (temperature) and saved to ThingSpeak.
 The openweathermap.org provides the weather data in josn format.
 From that I target the temp string in particular and use that along with the API url to pull data to ThingSpeak dashboard.
 ```
 JSON Snippet
 {